swseighman/PythonIntro/basics/variables/README.md

 Python keywords are reserved words that have special meanings and cannot be used as variables, functions, or classes.

 In other words, Python keywords are words that are built into the Python language and have a specific meaning.
-They cannot be used as regular names for variables, functions, or classes.

 Rules for Keywords in Python
 * Python keywords cannot be used as identifiers.